-TERC Answer: During the Fall and early Spring in the northeast, mid-Atlantic and upper mid-west, ticks that look like a "corn kernel" are most likely to be partially engorged female deer ticks -- most likely attached for about 3 days to look like a corn kernel.
+During the Fall and early Spring in the northeast, mid-Atlantic and upper mid-west, ticks that look like a "corn kernel" are most likely to be partially engorged female deer ticks -- most likely attached for about three days to look like a corn kernel.
 Their body generally looks pale at this stage and they have not started to swell up big.

-If the dog has the Lyme disease vaccine, you are probably fine.
-However, 3 days is long enough for a deer tick to begin transmitting Lyme bacteria and the agent of anaplasmosis.
-If not vaccinated, you could give your vet a call and see if they will take any prophylactic measures.
+If the dog has the Lyme disease vaccine, it may be fine.
+However, three days is long enough for a deer tick to transmit Lyme Disease bacteria and/or another serious disease called Aanaplasmosis.
+You could give your vet a call and see if they will take any prophylactic measures.

 9. Today I pulled out a dog tick out of my scalp.
 It was relatively easy to pull out as I only used my fingers to slide it out of my hair.
 I determined it is a dog tick possibly adult, but fairly flat.
 Can this type of tick transfer any disease?

-10. I was bitten by a tick on 4/29.
+10. I was bitten by a tick recently.
 It was itching terribly, that is how I found the tick.
 I pulled it off.
 It was so small I could not identify it.
-The sight is very swollen, still itches, is red, and seems to be spreading larger.
-Should I be alarmed or concerned about this bite sight?
+The site is very swollen, still itches, is red, and seems to be spreading larger.
+Should I be alarmed or concerned about this bite?

 11. When a tick bites how long does it stay attached?

-TERC Answer: The length of time a tick stays attached depends on the tick species, tick life stage and the host immunity.
-It also depends on whether you do a daily tick check.
-Generally if undisturbed, larvae remain attached and feeding for about 3 days, nymphs for 3-4 days, and adult females for 7-10 days.
 Deer ticks feed a day or so faster than Lone Star ticks and American dog ticks.
-You might be interested in our tick growth comparison pictures; ticks change their appearance pretty dramatically as they feed which can make identifying them challenging.
+You might be interested in our tick growth comparison pictures.
+Ticks change their appearance pretty dramatically as they feed - which can make identifying them challenging.